csingley/ofxtools/docs/index.rst

 which has been somewhat neglected by the Python community.

 The major item remaining on the ``ofxtools`` "to do" list is implementing OFX Section 12 (payments).
+Absent a compelling use case, I can't see implementing Section 9 (email in OFX) or 14 (bill presentment).
+Section 10 (recurring payments) is a low priority.
+OFX Section 12 (payments).

 Some care has been taken with the data model to make it easily maintainable